the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 const wieruch = findPerson(persons, findWieruch);
 ~~~~~~~

 Callback functions allow us to pass implementation details from the outside in the form of a function to another function.
 Essentially it gives us control over the other function, because we can pass arbitrary code into it.
-In this other function then, the callback function gets then executed.
+In this other function then, the callback function gets executed eventually.
 Next, I want you to check out the following code:

 {title="index.js",lang="javascript"}
 ~~~~~~~